alexyoung23j/cursor-ruler/README.md

 ## Configure Environment Variables

 After setting up both Cloud Run and the GitHub App, you'll need to configure these environment variables in Cloud Run.
-These values can be found in the settings page for the Github App:
+It is easiest to do this with the Cloud Console UI, search for "Cloud Run" and you should see the cursor-ruler service.

 **Required Variables:**

-- `GITHUB_APP_ID` - Your GitHub App's ID
+- `GITHUB_APP_ID` - Your GitHub App's ID (accessed from the Github App settings page)
-- `GITHUB_PRIVATE_KEY_BASE64` - Base64-encoded version of your github app private key (.pem file)
+- `GITHUB_PRIVATE_KEY_BASE64` - Base64-encoded version of your github app private key (.pem file), generated in step 2
-  - Use the included helper script to generate this:
-    ```bash
-    python scripts/format_private_key.py /path/to/your-private-key.pem
-    ```
 - `WEBHOOK_SECRET` - The webhook secret you created during GitHub App setup (must be a secure random string)
 - **LLM API Key** (at least one of these is required):
   - `ANTHROPIC_API_KEY` - Your Anthropic API key (recommended)
   - `OPENAI_API_KEY` - Your OpenAI API key

 After setting these variables, visit the Cloud Run url to access the frontend.
 The app is now live!

+The app will be automatically started in "Dry Run" mode, so it will not actually make any comments or commits but will still run rule generation code and allow you to see suggestions in the frontend.
+Use this to verify the app is generating rules that you approve of.
+The Dry Run mode can be toggled on and off in the frontend.

 ## Updating the App